Alley & MacLellan: The Sentinel Waggon Works

 In 1915, a subsidiary company, The Sentinel Waggon Works was created in Shrewsbury, England, to focus on the production of land-based powered vehicles.
 Initially these vehicles, lorries, were steam powered.
 The modern factory was pre-fabricated in Glasgow for rapid assembly giving the local management a state-of-the-art design and production facility.

 The Sentinel Valve Works Ltd

 In 1918, Alley & Maclellan formed a second subsidiary company based in Worcester, England, this expanded and continued the design and manufacture of mechanical valves allowing the company to again expand production away from shipbuilding at Glasgow and into new lucrative markets.
+The original intention was to take advantage of new UK public health rules to provide domestic piped clean water supplies and sewage with the associated water pumping and sanitising works and sewage treatment plants, but over time and with links to the adjacent Worcester Mining Engineering Co Ltd (Meco) factory, they also built valves for the oil industry.